 CoST Honduras also assessed five PPP schemes as part of its Third Assurance Report.
 The report raised key issues that are specific to PPPs, including a lack of capacity in municipalities tracking PPP projects and the need to improve how the schemes are structured.
-Other problems commonly found in public projects were raised, including a lack of competition in the procurement process and amendments to the contract post-contract agreement.
+Other problems commonly found in public projects were raised, including a lack of competition in the procurement process and amendments to the contract post-agreement.
 For one project assessed - upgrading the 'Tourist Corridor' of Honduras - the Assurance Team found that there would be a significant shortfall in the revenue generated from tolls on the road which could then be used to pay Autopistas del Atlantico who had been awarded the project.
-Following recommendations, the government agreed to
+Following recommendations, the government agreed to restructure the project so that its benefits to local residents, tourism and the wider national economy would be realised.

 We have seen a subtle shift in the reasons given for joining CoST.
 Governments in particular are conscious of how improvements in transparency and accountability send positive signals to private and institutional investors.
-We are working for example with the British High Commission in New Delhi, to see how CoST could help support the 'India-UK Strategic Partnership' and boost trade and investment between the two countries.
+For example, we are working with the British High Commission in New Delhi, to see how CoST could help support the 'India-UK Strategic Partnership' and boost trade and investment between the two countries.